isomerpages/csa-csro-licensing/_how-to/Update Licence.md

 </td>
 </tr></tbody></table>

 Use the checker below to compute the due date in informing the Licensing Officer of change and the necessary document(s) required for the submission.
-If the checker below is not loaded, it can also be accessed <a href="https://www.checkfirst.gov.sg/c/a80e0510-4a9f-4701-8e8f-e7f582c8106b"> here</a>. <iframe style="width:100%;height:500px" src="https://www.checkfirst.gov.sg/c/a80e0510-4a9f-4701-8e8f-e7f582c8106b"></iframe>
+If the checker below is not loaded, it can also be accessed <a href="https://www.checkfirst.gov.sg/c/a80e0510-4a9f-4701-8e8f-e7f582c8106b"> here</a>.

+<iframe id="iframe" src="https://www.checkfirst.gov.sg/c/a80e0510-4a9f-4701-8e8f-e7f582c8106b" style="width:100%;height:500px"></iframe>

 ### Guide to Update Licence Details